vioxcd/ff-dashboard/README.md

 4. Created while learning (a lot) about `Airflow`, `dbt`, and `streamlit`

 I had planned to deploy the dashboard-ish end result to streamlit cloud, but it turns out that the dashboard is full of images that viewing it would require lots of images to be downloaded.
 So, I cancelled that plan and the end result is the data in the sheets.
-I embed [a video](./assets/10-dashboard-demo.webm) below of how the streamlit dashboard look like (it's like a pretty simplistic version of Anichart - mostly because streamlit doesn't offer a way to compose complex structures)
+I embed [a video](./assets/10-dashboard-demo.webm) of how the streamlit dashboard look like (it's like a pretty simplistic version of Anichart - mostly because streamlit doesn't offer a way to compose complex structures)

 ## Why?